HennadiiMariiev/rss-parser-server/README.md

 # RSS Parser Server

 ## General
-This is a server-side application for parsing [Lifehacker RSS](https://lifehacker.com/rss).
+This is a simple server-side application for parsing [Lifehacker RSS](https://lifehacker.com/rss) feed.
 App is based on [express-framework](http://expressjs.com) and written on vanilla JS.

 ## App Stack